lkkadiri/hotels_sendgrid/README.md

 A User cannot book a room when it is occupied.

 The user can also cancel reservations and an email is sent to notify the user of the cancellations.

+Clicking on the Rooms link in the Navbar shows all the rooms, but when a user clicks on the Hotel and then clicks the Show Available rooms, the rooms that belong to the Hotel are only shown.